1st SS Cossack Cavalry Division

 The 1st Cossack Cavalry Division (1.
 Kosaken-Kavallerie-Division) was a Cossack division of the German Army that served during World War II.
-It was created on the Eastern Front mostly with Don Cossacks already serving in the Wehrmacht, those who escaped from the advancing Red Army and Soviet POWs.
-In 1944, the division was transferred to the Waffen SS, becoming part of the XV SS Cossack Cavalry Corps, established in February 1945.
-At the end of the war, the unit ceased to exist.
+It was created mostly with Cossack collaborators already serving in the Wehrmacht (mostly former Soviet prisoner of war and those who escaped from the advancing Red Army) and Ostarbeiter (slave laborers).
+The division was deployed to the puppet Independent State of Croatia where it fought Yugoslav Partisans and became known for its atrocities against the civilian population.

-It was one of two cossack cavalry divisions, the other being the 2nd Cossack Cavalry Division.
+In 1944, the division was transferred to the Waffen-SS, becoming part of the XV SS Cossack Cavalry Corps, established in February 1945.
+It was one of two Cossack cavalry divisions, the other being the 2nd Cossack Cavalry Division.
+After surrendering to the British forces in May 1945, the division's personnel was forcibly repatriated to the Soviet Union.

-Origin

-Adolf Hitler authorised the formation of the division on 6 April 1943, ordering that all Cossacks serving in the Wehrmacht to be concentrated into the division.